Tharun-100/AI_sql_gen/README.md

 ## Usage

-instructions for usage in the command prompt, move to the project directory
+instructions for usage in the command prompt, move to the project directory and run the following command after activating the environment
 ```bash
     python app.py
  ```